vaddy/WebAPI-document/VAddy-WebApi.md

     user=vaddyuser
     auth_key=123456
     fqdn=www.example.jp
+    crawl_id=30

+"crawl_id" is optional.
+If you don't specify it, VAddy uses the latest crawl data for scan.
+You can see the crawl ID number in the Proxy Crawling page of console page.

 The auth_key is WebAPI authentication key.
 You can create this key on VAddy management page(https://console.vaddy.net/user/webapi).
 Set Your UserID(LoginID) of VAddy management page on user parameter.